Glossary

 PFR : A library to perform basic reflection - refer to Boost.Pfr

-Phi function : a construct used in Static Single Assignment (see SSA) form to resolve multiple possible values for a variable when control flow converges in a program.
+Phi Function : a construct used in Static Single Assignment (see SSA) form to resolve multiple possible values for a variable when control flow converges in a program.
 It selects a value based on the control flow path taken to reach the convergence point.
 Phi functions are not visible to developers — they exist in the intermediate representation (IR) of compilers working with low-level code optimizations.

 PICNIC : Problem In Chair, Not In Computer